 There has never been a better time for people in Gloucestershire to get involved in disability cricket, with more opportunities than ever before.

-Each year from September to March we provide coaching in special schools all over the county.
-So far we have run sessions in 20 different schools with the aim of giving young people with disabilities a taste of cricket and encouraging them to join a club.
+Each year from September to March we provide coaching in special schools all over the county with the aim of giving young people with disabilities a taste of cricket and encouraging them to join a club.